wilsonliaows/docs/product-updates.md

 - **New connector: On-Prem Command-line Scripts**

   **What's new:** Workato's `On-prem command-line scripts` connector allows you to run whitelisted command line scripts in your private network with an on-premises agent.
-Find out how to set a profile up [here](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile).
+Find out how to set a profile up on the [on-premises profile documentation](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile).

+- **HTTP & Custom HTTP connectors**

+  **Context:** reviously, users had to parse the HTTP response as text, then use the JSON parser as the next action to parse out the response.

+  **What's new:** The HTTP adapter now supports JSON arrays and objects.

 - **On-premises files connector major update**

   **What's new:**  Several new triggers and actions have been added to the connector and the old versions of those triggers and actions have been deprecated.
 This update will not affect your current running recipes.
 We will continue to support the deprecated triggers and actions, and your current recipes will keep running as normal.